AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/manage-data-connection.md

 View and manage the scheduling settings for your data connections.
 Scheduling determines how often the audience is refreshed.

-After a data connection is created, you can update its refresh frequency and start and end dates directly from the **[!UICONTROL Scheduling]** section of the data connection workspace.
+After a data connection is created, you can update its refresh frequency, start date, and end date directly from the **[!UICONTROL Scheduling]** section of the data connection workspace.

 >[!NOTE]
 >